fi5u/generator-jack/README.md

 A multifunctional [Yeoman](http://yeoman.io) generator.

 Option to setup _WordPress_ installation with a barebones theme, or without a CMS.
+Non-CMS route includes option to use Jekyll static site templating.

 With options for working with _Compass_ / _Susy_, _Bourbon_ / _Neat_, or with no framework.
 CSS preprocessing is handled with SASS.